One of the biggest challenges for any fast growning network or IT solution provider or MSP is dealing with the constant phone interruptions.

 - Even when you’re on the phone helping a client, another client is calling you.

 The result?
 At best, an interrupted workflow.
 At worst, you get nothing done at all because you’re constantly being interrupted.
 So, how do you deal with those phone interruptions?

-Dealing with calls in the office
+Dealing with phone interruptions in the office

 To deal with phone calls in the office requires you to take a clear view of how you deal with phone calls overall.

-Right now, it may be that if a phone rings the responsibility for answering falls to anyone in the office.
+Right now, it may be that if a phone rings, the responsibility for answering falls to anyone in the office.
 Rather than one staff member being interrupted, two, three or more employees look up and try to answer the phone at the same time.
 Worse, everybody expects everyone else to answer and in reality, nobody does.